|1||University of New Haven||West Haven, Connecticut|

 Michigan State University has a long history as a premier forensic science university.
 It combines a legacy of leadership with cutting-edge education and research.

-The Master of Science in Forensic Science has courses in forensic science, law, and an emphasis on forensic chemistry.
+The Master of Science in Forensic Science has courses in forensics, law, and an emphasis on forensic chemistry.

 Throughout the program, students complete research including an independent project that features a written thesis and oral defense.